Flow Control in Microfluidics

 Microfluidic flow control is an incredibly important component in the development and operation of any microfluidic device.
 It permits the accurate manipulation and delivery of small volumes of liquid, which enables a vast array of applications in drug research, lab-on-a-chip systems, point-of-care diagnostics, and more.
-In this blog post, we will cover two of the main ways to control microfluidic flow: popular and widely used methods like peristaltic pumps, pressure controllers, and syringe pumps; as well as miniature pumps which are becoming increasingly popular.
+In this blog post, we will cover two of the main ways to control microfluidic flow: popular and widely used methods like peristaltic pumps, pressure controllers, and syringe pumps; as well as miniature pumps which are becoming increasingly used in microfluidics.

 Harvard Apparatus: 11 Pico Plus Elite Microfluidic Programmable Syringe Pump